-The European Anglers Alliance (EAA) is a pan-European organisation for recreational angling, which defends European recreational anglers' interests at the European level and beyond.
+The European Anglers Alliance (EAA) is a pan-European organisation for recreational angling.
+It represents 10 angling associations from 10 European countries, and is the voice of 25 million European recreational anglers' at the European level and beyond.

 Recreational angling is one form of recreational fishing, which is fishing not deemed to be commercial fishing.
 It is further defined as the activity of catching or attempting to catch fish, principally by rod and line, pole or hand-held line for non-commercial purposes.
 Recreational fishermen and recreational anglers do not sell the fish they catch.
 More information about recreational fishing is available here